haddocking/haddocking.github.io/education/molmod_online/simulation.md

 Inside `04_npt_pr_PME.mdp` we define the Berendsen barostat to be used, although this weak-coupling algorithm is not rigorously compatible with a full isothermal-isobaric (NPT) ensemble.
 GROMACS correctly complains about this by means of a warning message.
 In our case, we are just equilibrating the system, and using the Berendsen barostat is perfectly fine.
-Therefore the warning can be safely ignored by adding `--maxwarn 1` at the end of the previous command.
+Therefore the warning can be safely ignored by adding `-maxwarn 1` at the end of the previous command.

 <a class="prompt prompt-cmd">
   gmx mdrun -v -deffnm peptide-NPT-PR1000